 With so little economic activity, it is no surprise that Asian SMEs are struggling.
-In many sectors, the supply chain has stalled and no-one knows when new orders will arrive.
-Revenue flow has slowed to a trickle.
-But expenses like rent, salaries and operational overheads still need to be paid.
+In many sectors, the supply chain has stalled and no one knows when new orders will arrive.
+Revenue flow has slowed, but expenses like rent, salaries and operational overheads still need to be paid.

 Plan… Plan… Plan